Whonix review — Tor-based operating system in two VMs

 - Tails OS review — simpler alternative for amnesic sessions

-- Threat profile: journalist and activist — when you need Whonix or Tails
+- Profile: journalist and activist — when you need Whonix or Tails

-- Threat profile: high risk — maximum security step by step
+- Profile: high risk — maximum security step by step

 - Browser comparison: Firefox, Brave, and Tor — Tor Browser without Whonix